marjanechoua/cognitive-research-hub/README.md

 The dashboard includes a visual knowledge graph showing how concepts and research papers are connected.

-This provides a visual overview of the structure of the research library.
+This provides a visual overview of the structure of the research library and helps reveal connections between ideas across different papers.

 ### Research Analytics